-The Section sub-parameter is used to describe the connectivity and electrical characteristics of an interconnect segment in the path description.
+The N\section subparameter is used to describe the connectivity and electrical characteristics of an interconnect segment in the path description.

-A path description must have at least one occurrence of the required sub-parameter Section, but can have as many Sections as needed to adequately describe an interconnect, but each must be on a single line. (???Long node list???)
+A path description must have at least one occurrence of the required subparameter N\section, but can have as many

+N\sections as needed to adequately describe an interconnect.
+Each N\section subparameter must start on a separate line and must end on the line on which the closing parentheses are found.
+(This allows long node lists to span over multiple lines without causing parsing problems).

-The sub-parameter name Section is followed by three arguments, separated by at least one white space.
+The subparameter name N\section is followed by three arguments, separated by at least one white space.